What is Yerba Mate? | About Leaves | Caffeine Content | The Mate Tea Trend | 3 Benefits of Yerba Mate | Preparation | Taste | Precautions | Shop

 The yerba mate plant eventually matures into a tree growing up to 49 feet or 15 meters tall and produces long thick green leaves with serrated edges.

-In some climate zones it can be grown as an indoor potted plant or outdoor garden variety.
+In some climate zones, certain cultivars can be grown as an indoor potted plant or outdoor garden variety.
 It is widely cultivated in Brazil for commercial use as a plantation crop.

 Yerba mate leaves are a source of CAFFEINE and THEOBROMINE.
 The dried leaf contains about 1-2% caffeine and 0.3-0.9% theobromine and smaller amounts of other stimulating compounds like THEOPHYLLINE.
 Interestingly, these three components in different ratios are also found in cacao beans.